tj-mc/tilde/docs/STDLIB.md

 ## Date and Time Operations

-Tails provides comprehensive date and time functionality for working with temporal data.
+Tilde provides comprehensive date and time functionality for working with temporal data.
 All dates are stored internally as UTC timestamps and formatted using the ISO 8601 standard for maximum compatibility and consistency.

 ### Date Creation